DmitriyVelevas/collect_dependencies_script/README.md

 ```
 3. You will find packages in the folder

 Attention!
 Script downloads only packages that aren't installed in your system.
-For example, if openssh-server has been installed earlier, script won't downloads dependencies.
+For example, if openssh-server has been installed earlier, script won't download any dependencies.
 In this case you should use key:

 ```
 ./collect.sh --all package_1 package_2 package_N